keml-group/.github/profile/README.md

 ## License

 The KEML project is subject to (C) 2023-2024, SoftLang Research Team, University of Koblenz, Faculty of CS, contact Susanne Göbel or Ralf Lämmel.
-Restricted access.
-Do not share.
-Access is currently only granted by the copyright holders as part of research and teaching activities involving the SoftLang Team at the University of Koblenz.
-Less restricting sharing and copy righting is deferred for now.
+It is provided under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Basically, you are free to share and adapt the material as long as you give proper credit to us and our project.
+Feel free to include KEML into your research but please cite us, especially our [introductory paper](https://doi.org/10.1145/3652620.3687809).

 ## Credits